insper-education/active-handout/content/reference/dashboard/index.md

 You can add a dashboard with `!!! dashboard`:

 !!! dashboard
+    This content will be displayed if the user is not logged in.

+    Any valid markdown text should be fine here.

+    ```
+    Example raw text.
+    ```

 To add the dashboard, define a `tag_tree` in Active Handout's settings (`mkdocs.yml`).
 Example: